Home

 Jen Green, ND

-Jen Green is a Naturopathic Doctor who's moved to Orchard Lake from Toronto, where she had a holistic clinic specializing in women's health, pediatrics and cancer care.
-I met her at a Holistic Mom's pot luck, where we started talking 'bout our practices over a bowl of burdock and have more or less kept up the conversation since then...
+Jen Green is a Naturopathic Doctor specializing in women's health, pediatrics and cancer care.
+I met her ages ago at a Holistic Mom's pot luck, where we started talking 'bout our practices over a bowl of burdock and have more or less kept up the conversation since then...
 Jen is kick ass, and I jive with her clinical sensibilities enough to feel completely confident referring clients (or any of you all) to her.
 She's a real Canadian, too, as evidenced by her saying "herb" with a soft "h" (this is a dead giveaway for brits, aussies, and canadians...).
-A welcome addition to Michigan, she is...

 Moonlight Mile Herb Farm

-My friend Susan Burek's fledgling herb farm, offering certified organic herbs and guinea fowl to boot.
+My friend Susan Burek's fledgling herb farm, offering certified organic herbs and all manner of feathered things to boot..

 Far East Ginseng Herbs and Tea